 Sometimes, the best way to preserve bone is to extract a tooth and place a dental implant.
 With her training in the USC periodontics program and over 20 years in specialty dental practice, Dr. Deborah K. Ruprecht has extensive experience in tooth extraction and knows when this option is needed.
-If you live in the area of Mission Viejo, Ladera Ranch and Solana Beach, California, and need one or more teeth extracted, call us today at 949-472-5499 or go online to schedule a visit with our periodontist.
+If you live in the area of Mission Viejo, Ladera Ranch or Solana Beach, California, and need one or more teeth extracted, call us today at 949-472-5499 or go online to schedule your visit.

 Tooth Extraction Q&A

 Why would I need to have a tooth extracted?

 There are various reasons you might need to have a tooth removed, including: